Palindromic widths of graph of groups: Introduction

+Bardakov, Shpilrain and Tolstykh \cite{bst} initiated the investigation of palindromic width and proved that the palindromic width of a non-abelian free group is infinite.
 Recently, there have been a series of work that aims to understand the palindromic widths in several other classes of groups including relatively free groups.
 Bardakov and Gongopadhyay have proved finiteness of palindromic widths of finitely generated free nilpotent groups and certain solvable groups, see \cite{bg1, bg2, BG-solv}.
 In \cite{bbg}, finiteness of palindromic width of nilpotent products has been proved.
 Palindromic widths of wreath products and Grigorchuk groups have been investigated by Fink \cite{fink1, f2}.
 Riley and Sale have investigated palindromic widths in certain wreath products and solvable groups \cite{rs} using finitely supported functions from $\Z^r$ to the given group.
 Fink and Thom \cite{ft} have studied palindromic widths in simple groups and yielded the first examples of groups having finite palindromic widths but infinite commutator widths.

-In this paper, we investigate palindromic widths of HNN extensions and amalgamated free products of groups.
-We prove the following theorems. \begin{theorem} Let $G$ be a group and let $A$ and $B$ be proper isomorphic subgroups of $G$ and $\phi: A \to B$ be an isomorphism.
+The work \cite{bt} has been generalized to free product of groups by Bardakov and Tolstykh in \cite{bt}.
+It has been proved that a free product of two groups, except $\Z_2 \ast \Z_2$, has infinite palindromic width.
+In this paper our aim is to investigate the palindromic widths of some other free constructions of groups.
+We investigate the palindromic width for HNN extensions and amalgamated free products of groups.
+For HNN extensions we have the following. \begin{theorem} Let $G$ be a group and let $A$ and $B$ be proper isomorphic subgroups of $G$ and $\phi: A \to B$ be an isomorphism.
 The HNN extension

-of G with associated subgroups $A$ and $B$ has infinite palindromic width with respect to the generating set $G \cup \{t, t^{-1}\}$. \end{theorem}